 How Do I Treat My Pet’s Bad Breath?

-Visit your vet or pet store to buy specially designed dog toothpaste and brushes.
+Visit us to buy specially designed dog toothpaste and brushes.
 Give your dog a small sample to introduce the taste and lift their lip to expose the surfaces of their gums.
 Brush gently and slowly, cleaning the outer surfaces and making sure you reach the back molars and canines.
 Reward your dog afterwards.

 If you train a cat while it is young, it will be a lot easier to clean their teeth with special equipment and products from your vet.
 Slowly introduce the process to your cat by allowing them to lick the paste off your finger.
 Once they are comfortable, start to touch their teeth with the brush and reward them with a treat.
 Start with short brushings and gradually build up.